phogbinh/CppConvention/README.md

 The documents were first created in November, 2018; and uploaded to GitHub on November 15th, 2018.\
 [UpdateLog](https://github.com/phogbinh/CppConvention/blob/master/UpdateLog.md)
 ## Update Instruction
-The repository will be updated whenever there is an update for 'Cpp Convention' in my ONEDRIVE.
+The lastest version of the project is stored in ONEDRIVE and pulled as a branch on GitHub; that is, the entry stored on GitHub is the second newest update of the project.
+Consequently, the repository will be updated whenever there is an update for 'Cpp Convention' in ONEDRIVE.
 The upgrading steps are as follow:
 * Merge the most recent pull request to the master branch
 * Delete the pull request branch
-* Modify [UpdateLog](https://github.com/phogbinh/CppConvention/blob/master/UpdateLog.md) in accordance to the file CPPConvention > NewestVersionUpdateLog.txt of the project
+* Modify [UpdateLog](https://github.com/phogbinh/CppConvention/blob/master/UpdateLog.md) in accordance to the file CPPConvention (GitHub repository) > NewestVersionUpdateLog.txt
-* Upload the newest version of this project from ONEDRIVE as a branch of the name 'Update xx.xx'
+* Upload the newest version of the project from ONEDRIVE to GitHub as a branch of the name 'Update xx.xx'
 * Make a new pull request for the upload